 - Launch content for “specials” – content that is valid for a specific timeframe and specific locations

 Any corporate environment can also benefit from Digital Signage solutions.
 From small businesses and mid-sized companies to large organizations and industries.
 Communication overhead is reduced, productivity and collaboration between team members is increased and transparency of business procedures is also ensured.
-These are only some of the benefits that Digital Signage brings to corporations simply by making information available to everyone and in the most convenient way (content on screens!)
+These are only some of the benefits that digital signage for corporate communications.
+It makes information available to everyone and in the most convenient way (content on screens!).

 The requirements depend on the extent to which Digital Signage is applied.
 A company that uses Digital Signage solutions in every possible way definitely needs to select one that fulfills all of them.
 Below we list some of the basic ones:

 - a centrally managed system: whether’s it’s a company with a handful of departments or one with subsidiaries located all over the world, all businesses need the security and confidence that come with knowing everything is handled and controlled in one place

 - an easy to use platform: especially by people with non-technical backgrounds such as human resources or any other non-techie staff

 - compatibility with other business’ systems: in order to avoid counter-productive pitfalls:

 - for example screen-source absolute intercommunication will save you time, avoiding repeated tasks such as updating content changes in both screen and sources.
 As in most cases content flows onto screen from various sources.

 - multiple access rights: depending on the size of the group of people that are involved in content management (different reasons/needs).
 The Digital Signage platform should provide management with priorities and generally complete control over multiple users access rights